EvoSyndicate/FryMe/README.md

 What are some things to consider when designing microprocessors or databases?

 I've noticed in nature, that certain things happen exactly at the same time.
-A good example is pecans, nuts, or seeds falling.
+A good example is orange ringed pecans, nuts, or seeds falling.
 When I design a database, I wouldn't immediately think it's vital.

 I put this plant in a bucket and boiled it and put the boiled version of the plant nearby.